giubacc/chatterbox/README.md

 ## How to build

-First, ensure you have checked out the `chatterbox`'s submodules:
+First, ensure you have checked out all the `chatterbox`'s submodules:

 ```shell
 git submodule init